mattcowen/postman/README.md

 Create an application using script 4.1 and a corresponding Service Principal for the app in 4.2.
 These scripts output newSpId and appRoleId to variables.
 You can now assign a user to the new app using 5.1 as long as user_objectid_assigned has been set.

-Finally, you can consent to the user access to "API 1" in script 6. <b>Make sure you set resourceId to be the object id of the "API 1's" service principal.</b>
+Finally, you can consent to the user access to "API 1" in script 6. <b>Make sure you set resourceId to be the object id of the "API 1's" service principal.
+Please note that I'm only consenting to the API.
+For users to be able to sign into our new web application I should have consented to User.Read too.
+I'll update asap.</b>

 5.2 will show you the permissions granted to the app.